-Scarify the surfaces of slabs to be rehabilitated to the depths shown on the plans using the method specified in accordance with Item 483, "Concrete Bridge Deck Surfacing.".
+Scarify the surfaces of slabs to be rehabilitated to the depths shown on the plans using the method specified in accordance with Item 483.

-Remove and dispose of deteriorated or delaminated areas of concrete as shown on the plans or as determined by the use of using a sounding hammer, chain drag, or other acceptable device, and by visual inspection after scarifying as approved.
+Remove and dispose of deteriorated or delaminated areas of concrete as shown on the plans or as determined using a sounding hammer, chain drag, or other acceptable device, and by visual inspection after scarifying as approved.

-Remove and repair deteriorated concrete below the indicated depth of scarification in accordance with Item 429, "Concrete Structure Repair.".
+Remove and repair deteriorated concrete below the indicated depth of scarification in accordance with Item 429.
 Use only hydraulic-cement concrete for these repairs.
 Ensure the repaired surface is flush with the surrounding scarified surfaces.
 Allow the repair concrete to cure before placing the overlay concrete unless approved otherwise.
-When approved, placing repair concrete in partial depth deck repairs may be done concurrently when concurrent with placing the overlay concrete.
+When approved, placing repair concrete in partial depth deck repairs may be concurrent with placing the overlay concrete.

 Use a jackhammer not heavier than a nominal 30-lb. class to remove deteriorated concrete in small areas not accessible to the mechanical scarifier, and to spot-remove small areas of deteriorated concrete to a depth down to the existing top reinforcing steel.
 This class of jackhammer may also be used for concrete removal between existing reinforcing bars to a greater depth.
-Use chipping hammers not heavier than a nominal 15--Ib. class to remove concrete from beneath any reinforcing bars near the perimeter of the removal area.
+Use chipping hammers not heavier than a nominal 15-lb. class to remove concrete from beneath any reinforcing bars near the perimeter of the removal area.
 Avoid cutting, stretching, or damaging exposed reinforcing steel by direct impact of these power tools.
 Repair or replace reinforcing steel damaged during the concrete removal process at no additional expense to the Department.
 Operate all jackhammers and chipping hammers at an angle of 45° or less measured from the surface of the slab.